-Excluded, 26.817 Philosophy of Science.
+Excluded: 26.817 Philosophy of Science.

-General problems, eg some of the common forms of argument eg analogical, deductive, hypothetical, inductive, intuitive, employed in science, and questions of what is meant by scientific knowledge, how it is arrived at, on what grounds it is held, and how it changes.
-The way science explains empirical 'facts' with the aid of models and analogies and 'laws' of nature; to the kind of understanding its explanations can give us and the contidence with which we may believe its predictions; the tools and ideas of science; the structure and nature of its theories, the status of its principles and concepts, and the dynamics of its development and change.
+Some of the common forms of argument, eg analogical, deductive, hypothetical, inductive, intuitive, employed in science, and questions of what is meant by scientific knowledge, how it is arrived at, on what grounds it is held, and how it changes.
+The way science explainempirical 'facts' with the aid of models and analogies and 'laws' of nature; to the kind of understanding its explanations can give us and the confidence with which we may believe its predictions; the tools and ideas of science; the structure and nature of its theories, the status of its principles and concepts, and the dynamics of its development and change.

-26,2508 Cosmology (Simon Prokhovnik)
+26.2508 Cosmology (Simon Prokhovník)